camptocamp/python-prometheus-exporter-skeleton/README.md

 Before deploying the exporter you need to test it.
 You can use a [docker composition](https://github.com/camptocamp/python-prometheus-exporter-skeleton/blob/master/docker-compose.yml) to test exporter on workstation.
-This compostiion deploy:
+This composition deploy:

   * [Exporter](http://localhost:9351/metrics)
   * [Promeheus](http://localhost:9090/)